Cost of Living Comparison Between United States and South Korea Cost of Living Comparison Between United States and South Korea

 Monthly Cost of Living

-United States costs about 85% more than South Korea on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in United States is about 85% higher than in South Korea on average – the gap runs across housing, groceries, transport, and services.

 CityCost data is based on AI and user input – minor inaccuracies may occur.